-In case you can't remember your wireless network password, there are ways to find it.
-You can do this through your router settings, but also through the command line.
+In case you can't remember the code of your wireless network, there are ways to find it.
+You can do it through its settings but also through the command line.

 Since navigating the router settings can sometimes be quite difficult through the GUI, below we will see how you can find the WiFi password of a specific WiFi network using CMD.